galaxyproject/galaxy-cloudman-playbook/README.md

 several hours.

 #### galaxyFS as a volume
 After you have launched an instance, go to CloudMan's Admin page and add a new-volume-based file system of desired size (e.g., 10GB).
 Set variable `cm_create_archive` to `no`.
 Then, run the above `ansible-playbook` command.
 After the process has completed, back on CloudMan's Admin page, create a snapshot of the file system.

 ### Accessing Galaxy on the build system
 After the build process has completed, you can access the Galaxy application.
 To do so, visit CloudMan's Admin page.
 First, disable CloudMan's service dependency framework (under *System Controls*).
-Then, start Postgres, ProFTPd, and Galaxy services - in that order while waiting for each of them to enter `Running` state before staring the next one.
+Then, start Postgres, ProFTPd, and Galaxy services - in that order, while waiting for each of them to enter `Running` state before staring the next one.

+### Troubleshooting
+Despite the best effort, especially when installing tools, it is likely that the build process will not go quite as expected and manual intervention will be necessary.
+In this case, start Galaxy as described in the previous sub-section, and login as the bootstrap user (use the login info you defined for variables `galaxy_admin_user` and `galaxy_admin_user_password`).
+Tools can then be 'repaired' from the Galaxy Admin page.

+Keep in mind that whatever actions you perform in Galaxy at this stage will be preserved in the final build.
+For example, if you create a user, upload data, or run jobs - all of these will be preserved after the file system build process is completed.
+It it thus a good idea to see what has broken, find a permanent fix for it, update the build process and build everything again.
+Unfortunately, this does not apply to tools installed from the Toolshed becasue it is likely you will not have control over those tools.
+Those tools need to be repaired manually/via Galaxy.

+After you are done troubleshooting, stop Galaxy, ProFTPd, and Postgres from CloudMan's Admin page and run the playbook with only `cm_create_archive` enabled.

 Tying it all together
 ---------------------
 After all the components have been built, we need a little bit of glue to tie it all together.
 This needs to be done irrespective of whether you built every component separately or all at once.
 The first part is to tell the launcher application what AMI to use.
 Once that is set, it is necessary to update (or create) file `snaps.yaml` in the default bucket and specify the